Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Computational results

 \subsubsection{Experiments}

-\blue{In the first experiment, we have investigated the impact of varying the parameters of the Monte Carlo tree search algorithm (question (1)).
-This algorithm, which we will name $MCTS\_w\_t$, has two parameters: the beam width $w$ and the execution time $t$ (in seconds).
-All combinations of parameters were tested, where $w \in \{1, 10, 100\}$ and $t \in \{10, 100\}$, yielding 6 different possibilities.
+In the first experiment, we have investigated the impact of varying the parameters of the Monte Carlo tree search algorithm (question (1)).
+This algorithm, which we will denote by $MCTS\_t\_w$, has two parameters that have to be chosen: the execution time $t$ (in seconds) and the beam width $w$.
+All combinations of parameters were tested, where $t \in \{10; 100\}$ and $w \in \{1; 10; 100\}$, yielding 6 different possibilities.
 The possible values for the execution time $t$ were chosen in such a way that they are comparable with the times that were reported in state-of-the-art algorithms (see the second experiment), while the values for the beam width $w$ were chosen to be reasonably small integers.
-Every problem instance was solved 25 times for every parameter setting, each time using a different seed for the random number generator (a Mersenne Twister with a state size of 19937 bits).
+Because of the stochasticity of the algorithm, every problem instance was solved 25 times for every parameter setting, each time using a different seed for the random number generator (a Mersenne Twister with a state size of 19,937 bits).
 The average objective function values over these 25 runs were recorded for every problem instance and these values were again averaged over the whole dataset.
 These values are summarized in Table \ref{computationalResultsVaryingParameters} for both datasets.
-The best found average for every dataset is marked in bold.
-Since the quay crane scheduling problem with non-crossing constraints is a minimization problem, lower values are better.}
+Since the quay crane scheduling problem with non-crossing constraints is a minimization problem, lower values are better.